Megh-Thakkar/biojs.github.io/_posts/2018-05-22-backend-website-project.md

 Python frameworks are extremely structured and have better development principles as well as they possess a lot of built-in features.
 Also they have inherent support for a lot of database systems, including PostgreSQL, which I plan to use for data storage and management.
 PostgreSQL sorting and querying is a lot faster as compared to MongoDB.
 Integration with database systems such as MySQL and PostgreSQL is easier when using a python framework.

+#### Final Call

+After an intense discussion with Rowland and Dennis, we finally decided to go with Djano.
+The reasons for the same are as follows:

+1. **The Django Admin Panel**: Probably the greatest strength of the Django framework.
+This admin panel along with direct staff member and superuser authentication integration would prove extremely useful if creation, reading, updation and deletion(CRUD operations) of any component is required urgently, as logging on to the server and using the shell would not be required.
+Agreed that an admin panel can be made in pyramid too, but creating such a versatile panel, with many features pre-loaded, would just be an unjust use of time.

+2. **Django ORM vs SQLAlchemy**:  SQLAlchemy can be used with both, Pyramid(in the sample scaffold itself) as well as Django(using django-sabridge).
+An added advantage to Django is the already present and extremely optimized for Django, it’s default ORM.
+This ORM, again, comes with a number of in-built functionality.
+The Django ORM works for around 90% of the queries and for extremely complicated queries SQLAlchemy or RAW SQL can be used.
+In the case of BioJS, this is not an issue as the queries are not very complicated.
+Also, this means that **by using the Django ORM, we are not compromising on the speed**.
+SQLAlchemy is slightly faster as it works closer to the DBMS, but when it comes to simple queries, there is hardly any noticeable difference.

+3. **Documentation and the learning curve**: As pointed by Rowland’s student, Django definitely observes a more structured and extensive documentation as compared to Pyramid.
+Also, the learning curve of Pyramid is steeper as compared to Django, so for someone new to backend development, and willing to contribute to the project, having it in Django might prove advantageous.

+4. **Command Line and Task Schedulers**: Django has another amazing feature of a common command line interface for all it’s tasks, as compared to Pyramid.
+Also, the ability to create custom management commands(which basically are functions in Django that can be executed simply by ‘$ python manage.py <command-name>’) has an added advantage for Django, where cron jobs can be created easily.
+As a major requirement for the project is updation of data using the Github API at regular intervals, this would facilitate extremely flexible code, and can be modified/updated whenever required in the future, without changing the cron script.

+5. **Is this worth compromising Pyramid’s biggest strength-Flexibility**: Absolutely.
+Pyramid is widely used on account of it’s flexibility, on account of incorporating multiple databases,   using multiple templating languages and extremely easy techniques to change the format of the response render(http, JSON etc).
+But, the question is : Do we require all this for a website that would solely be working with AJAX calls, without templating and a uniform response instance object?
+No. So basically, the strength of Pyramid is not a necessity here and hence,
+					... we chose **Django**.

 ### Database System

 Currently, the development plan for the backend requires MongoDB to be used as the database management system.
 As discussed with Rowland Mosbergen, I proposed to use PostgreSQL for the project.
 This is due to: